 How to Fix Steam Library Black Screen Issue

-As we have already stated that developers have already started working on this error; therefore, nothing to worry about now.
-But, still, you can follow these methods to resolve the issue temporarily:
+We have already stated that developers have already started working on this error; therefore, there is nothing to worry about now.
+But still, you can follow these methods to resolve the issue temporarily:

 Fix 1: Reboot Your Device

 A restart may resolve background processes slowing down your computer, shut down browsers that are taking up too much memory, and reconnect your device to Wi-Fi networks that are being distorted.
-In addition, it is often helpful to restart your computer if you have been experiencing performance issues to keep it running efficiently.
+In addition, restarting your computer if you have been experiencing performance issues to keep it running efficiently is often helpful.

-It Keeping your PC running at maximum capacity means clearing up temporary files and processes, flushing the RAM, and flushing the disk.
-Therefore, if you are experiencing the black screen of Death error in Steam Library, it is possible that your device may need to be rebooted to resolve the problem.
+Keeping your PC running at maximum capacity means clearing up temporary files and processes, flushing the RAM, and flushing the disk.
+Therefore, if you are experiencing the black screen of Death error in Steam Library, your device may need rebooted to resolve the problem.
 If this works, let us know.

 Fix 2: Run The Steam As Administrator

 When apps are run as administrators in Windows, they have additional privileges.
-Therefore, by granting your Steam access to the registry, they can modify system files and access other folders that are usually restricted.
+Therefore, by granting your Steam access to the registry, they can modify system files and access other usually restricted folders.

 However, occasionally, certain programs require you to run them in administrator mode each time you run them.
 So, these steps can be used from the desktop to start an application with elevated privileges: